There is always an increase in tax related scams during tax season. Please click on the link below for important reminders:

-Please contact Ms. Vanntha Sann, International Tax Specialist of the Office of Human Resources at email@example.com.
+Please contact Ms. Vanntha Sann, International Tax Specialist of the Office of Human Resources by email at: PayrollNRA@uml.edu.
 She will assist you with your tax treaty questions.

 Tax reporting season in the U.S. is from January 1 - April 15 of every year.

 By the end of January all who received compensations during the previous year will receive a Form W-2 from the Office of Human Resources of every U.S. institution from which they received compensation.
 The W-2 Form lists your earning and taxes withheld for the previous year (January 1 - December 31).
 You are then required to complete the appropriate tax return and to file it by April 15.